JakeSteam/blog-programming/_posts/2017-04-14-android-importing-levels-from-qr-codes-camera-file.md

 The activity that launched the camera or file import tasks now needs to be notified that there is incoming data.
 This is done via `onActivityResult`, since both of the previous tasks used `startActivityForResult`, so will return data when they are completed (either cancelled, or found an image / QR code to import).

 The `INTENT_CAMERA` and `INTENT_FILE` values are just constants we used when starting the data-retrieval actions, so that we know which is returning data.
 They can be any integer, they should be unique though.
-First, we check that the action wasn’t a cancellation using `resultCode == RESULT_OK`, then process the retrieved data (covered after code snippet).
+First, we check that the action wasn't a cancellation using `resultCode == RESULT_OK`, then process the retrieved data (covered after code snippet).

 If the `puzzleString` has data, and it is successfully imported (split up, sanity checked, and added to database), then perform any post-import actions required.